KatePaulauskas/Project-one/README.md

             </div>
         ```

-    - Correction: ID for unordered list was changed from
+    - Correction: The ID for the unordered list was changed from
                 ```
                     <ul id="services">
                 ```